tkwidmer/personal_site/_pages/boots.md

     </p>

     <p>
-      When blacking at a bar my usual tips are usually between 10-25$ a garmet / pair of boots depending on the amount of work and product used.
+      When blacking at a bar my usual tips are usually between 10-30$ a pair of boots/shoes/garmet depending on the amount of work and product used.
+More for larger pieces of leather / complicated detail work / complex restoration and repair.
+I'm also open to other types of exchange.
 I only have one guideline: give what you are able.
     </p>

   </div>